 The construction of the "uranium machine" formed the basis of the Third Reich uranium project.
 The Uranium Engine was a prototype of an energy reactor, not a production reactor.
 Usually, this circumstance is either ignored within the framework of the narrative on the German nuclear program, created mainly by the Americans, or is greatly underestimated.
 Meanwhile, the issue of energy for Germany was a crucial issue in view of the acute shortage of oil, the need to produce motor fuel from coal, and significant difficulties in the extraction, transportation and use of coal.
 Therefore, the very first glimpse of the idea of a new energy source inspired them very much.
 Gunter Nagel writes that it was supposed to use the “uranium machine” as a stationary source of energy in industry and in the army, and to install it on large warships and submarines.
 The latter, as can be seen from the epic battle of the Atlantic, was of great importance.
 The boat reactor turned the boat from a diving into a truly submarine, and made it much less vulnerable to anti-submarine forces of the opponents.
 The nuclear boat did not need to float to charge the batteries, and its radius of action was not limited by the fuel supply.
 Even one boat with a nuclear reactor would be very valuable.

 But the interest of German designers in the nuclear reactor was not limited to this.
-In the list of cars on which they thought to install the reactor, there were, for example, tanks.
+In the list of machines on which they thought to install the reactor, there were, for example, Tanks.
 In June 1942, Hitler and the Reich Minister of Arms Albert Speer discussed a project of a "large combat vehicle" weighing about 1000 tons.
 Apparently, the reactor was intended specifically for this kind of tank.